ConstantinosSocratous/VectorDatabases-Apps/SpotifyRecommendations/README.md

 # SpotifyRecommendations
- Apps using vector databases (pinecone)
- Get liked tracks' features and upsert their values in a vector database.
+ Get audio features of liked tracks in spotify.
+Upsert their values in a vector database.
  Query the database to get similar tracks